Small-JS/SmallJS/README.md

 ## Introducing SmallJS

 SmallJS is a free and open source implementation of the elegant and powerful Smalltalk-80 (ST) language.
-It compiles to JavaScript (JS) than runs in modern browsers or in Node.js.
+It compiles to JavaScript (JS) that runs in modern browsers or in Node.js.

 SmallJS is file based, not image based, so you can develop in your favorite IDE.
 The default setup is for Visual Studio Code, with ST syntax coloring and step debugging!